North Georgia Rivers

 What are the most common sight-fishing mistakes?

-Most missed Soque fish come from a handful of errors:
+Most missed Soque fish come from a handful of repeatable errors.
+The fix for nearly all of them is to slow down.

 When is sight fishing the Soque best?

-Sight fishing is best when the water is clear and the light is good:
+Sight fishing is best when the water is clear, the light is high, and the fish are feeding shallow enough to see and target.

 Frequently Asked Questions